ModUDuke/Causal-Inference-Introduction/chapter3.md

 ```

 We've been looking at the effect of a social media ad campaign on attendance for a local baseball team.
-We found the average treatment effect, and we have graphed the correlations of potential confounders.
-Now the owners of the Hammers ask you if the ad campaign worked.
+We found a positive average treatment effect for the ad campaign, although we also have found out that our data also has two potential confounding variables.
+Now the owners of the Hammers walks up to you and asks, "Did the ad campaign work?"
 What do you tell them?

 `@instructions`
-- Yes, it was a great success
+- Yes, the positive ATE shows that it was a great success.
-- Yes, but it may have been confounded by other factors
+- Yes, the ads did seem to work, but this effect may have been confounded by other factors
-- No, it didn't work
+- No, there are too many other explanations for the attendance rates, so the ads clearly didn't work.

 `@hint`